 - For each type of sport in which the student engages, the parents or guardian must give written consent. - The student must be determined by a physician to be physically fit for the sport. - Before participation in school athletic activities, a brain injury information form shall be provided to a student athlete and the student athlete's parent or guardian.
-The school district shall receive signatures on the brain injury information form from the student athlete and the student athlete's parent or guardian before allowing participation in school athletics. - The student must obtain catastrophic health and accident insurance through the school.
+The School District shall receive signatures on the brain injury information form from the student athlete and the student athlete's parent or guardian, confirming their understanding of the brain injury information and the student's receipt of the brain injury training, before allowing participation in school athletics. - The student must obtain or have catastrophic health or accident insurance.